-District grants fund smaller, short-term activities that address needs in both your local community and communities worldwide.
-Each district gets to choose which activities it will fund with these grants.
+District grants fund small-scale, short-term activities that address needs in your community and communities abroad.
+Each district chooses which activities it will fund with these grants.

-You can use district grants to fund a variety of activities, including:
+You can use district grants to fund a variety of district and club projects and activities, including:

 - Humanitarian projects, including service travel and disaster recovery efforts

 - Scholarships for any level, length of time, location, or area of study